wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/Edge Computer/readme.md

 # Using an Edge-computer as the cloud server and MQTT-broker

+## Tips
+ - Instead of using an SSH-client like PuTTY, there is a terminal available on: [ip-address of the devide]:9090

 ## Prerequisites
  - Docker installed on the Edge-computer
  - Docker-compose installed on the edge computer